A Course in Behavioral Economics (now in its 3rd edition) looks at decisions – how we make them, and what makes them good or bad.

 In this bestselling introduction, I clearly lay out the theory of behavioral economics and explain the intuitions behind it.
 The book offers a rich tapestry of examples, exercises, and problems drawn from fields such as economics, management, marketing, political science, and public policy.
-Among other things, the book shows how to apply principles of behavioral economics to improve your life and work – and to make the world a better place to boot.
+It shows how to apply the principles of behavioral economics to improve your life and work – and to make the world a better place to boot.
 No advanced mathematics is required.

 The book is available in Italian and simplified Chinese translations.
 Its Companion Website offers a range of ancillary resources.